polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 Some of the important project settings are explained in following sections.

 #### Debug build configurations
 The build configurations post-fixed with '-Debug' are intended for the early development and debug phase of the project.
-By Convention, the *-Debug configurations use optimization level -O0 and generate maximum debug symbol information.
+By convention, the *-Debug configurations use optimization level -O0 and generate maximum debug symbol information.

 #### Release build configurations
-The Build configurations post-fixed with '-Release' are intended for the final production release, where an executable stored in non-volatile memory runs after power-on-reset, or the executable is launched by a previous stage bootloader.
-By Convention, the *-Release configurations use optimization level (-Os) and do not generate debug symbol information.
-It also defines a NDEBUG macro which is used to remove any debug code from the build.
+The build configurations post-fixed with '-Release' are intended for the final production release, where an executable stored in non-volatile memory runs after power-on-reset, or the executable is launched by a previous stage bootloader.
+By convention, the *-Release configurations use optimization level (-Os) and do not generate debug symbol information.
+It also defines a NDEBUG macro which is used to exclude any debug code from the build.

 **Linker scripts:** Each build configuration needs a linker script.
 The linker script describes the memory layout of the executable.
 Each build configuration selects an appropriate linker scripts via project settings.
 For example, eNVM-Scratchpad-Release uses mpfs-envm-lma-scratchpad-vma.ld.